Does the library have information on pre-schools?2019 Royal Oak Area Preschool and Child Care Directory (PDF)

 What programs can I attend?

-Activities are listed in our current copy of TWIGS 2019 (PDF).
+Activities are listed in the current copy of our Summer 2019 Leaflet (PDF).
 All programs are open to the public and free of charge.
 Most programs require advance registration.

 What activities do you have for my child?

-Please see the TEENS section in our current copy of TWIGS 2019 (PDF) for programs designed for this unique group of patrons.
+Please see the TEENS section in the current copy of our Summer 2019 Leaflet (PDF) for programs designed for this unique group of patrons.

 Do you have anything for teenagers?